Ganesh-73005/Sequel/README.md

 ```

-Now, let's proceed with the SQL questions at basic and medium levels, along with their answers.

-Basic Level Questions:
+## Basic Level Questions:

-1. List all gadgets that Doraemon has used more than 100 times.
+### 1. List all gadgets that Doraemon has used more than 100 times.

 ```sql
 SELECT gadget_name, times_used